schibo/1964js/README.md

 # Compatibility

 Many demos, homebrew, test ROMs, and similar ROMs work fine in 1964js in Chrome.
-Most will have some bugs and glitches, but it is very promising!

 Super Mario 64 is the only known commercial game to boot.
 You need to hit enter a couple times after the title screen.